 - Position.
 Grab the center-line of the pin to move the new sky vertically to freely place it exactly where you want it in the scene.

 - Vertical Position.
 You can freely offset your new sky vertically and place it exactly where you want it in the scene.
 SkyAI will perfectly scale it to fit while keeping it aligned with the horizon.
-The Vertical Position slider controls the Textures in both the sky and water areas but moves them in opposite directions in relation to the Horizon Position line until you get the ideal match between your new sky and its reflection.
+The Vertical Position slider controls the Textures in the sky and water areas but moves them in opposite directions in relation to the Horizon Position line until you get the ideal match between your new sky and its reflection.

 - Horizontal Position.
 With this slider, you can freely position the sky horizontally and place it exactly where you want it in the scene.
 SkyAI will perfectly scale it to fit while keeping it aligned with the horizon.